Paper Proposal: Measurment of Two-Point Energy Correlators in p+p Collisions at Sqrt(s) = 200 GeV

 • Scaling the x axis by jet transverse momentum collapses the transition region to the same location regardless of momentum selection shows that transition region moves as a function of 1/jet momentum.

 This shows the EEC for three different momentum selections scaled on the x-axis by the average pT, jet within that momentum bin.
 This is observed to collapse the transition region to a single point for each momentum selection, which supports a universal transition region that occurs at an angular scale inversely proportional to jet momentum.
+This is reinforced by a curve-fit to a functional description of the transition region, which produces fit values consistent with each other within errors regardless of jet momentum.

 -Figure 3:

-This figure shows the ratio of the charge-correlated EEC over the nominal EEC for Rjet = 0.4 and Rjet = 0.6.
+This figure shows the ratio of the charge-correlated EEC over the nominal EEC for Rjet = 0.6.
 This observable explores how the hadronization differences of like-sign and opposite-sign sign pairs differ as a function of angular scale.
 An increased correlation moving from larger to smaller angles consistent with theory predictions is observed, however an increased de-correlation compared to Monte-Carlo models is observed at extremely small angles.

 Conclusions: